mercy299/terraform-beginner-bootcamp-2023/README.md

 – **MAJOR** version when you make incompatible API changes

-– **MINOR**version when you add functionality in a backward compatible manner
+– **MINOR**version when you add functionality in a backward-compatible manner

-– **PATCH** version when you make backward compatible bug fixes Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.
+– **PATCH** version when you make backwards compatible bug fixes Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 ## Install The Terraform CLI

-The terraform installation instruction have changed due to the gpg keyring changes.
-So we referred to the lateest Install CLI instructions via the terraform documentation and changed the scripting to install.
+The terraform installation instructions have changed due to the gpg keyring changes.
+So we referred to the latest Install CLI instructions via the terraform documentation and changed the scripting to install.

 [Install the Terraform CLI] (https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)

 ### Considerations For Linux Distribution

-This project is built agains Ubuntu.
-Please check your distribution and change according to your distribution needs
+This project is built against Ubuntu.
+Please check your distribution and change it according to your distribution needs

 [How to check OS Version in Linux] (https://www.cyberciti.biz/faq/how-to-check-os-version-in-linux-command-line/)

-### Refractoring Into Bash Scripts
+### Refactoring Into Bash Scripts

-While fixing the terrafor gpg deprecation issues, we noticed the installation steps were a considerable amount of mono code.
+While fixing the terraform gpg deprecation issues, we noticed the installation steps were a considerable amount of mono code.
 So we decided to create a bash script to install the Terraform CLI.

 This bash script is located here [./bin/install_terraform_cli.sh](./bin/install_terraform_cli.sh)